huginn/huginn/doc/manual/installation.md

 ### Debian Stretch

 Since Debian Stretch, `runit` isn't started anymore automatically, but this gets handled by the init system.
-For a default installation use this package:
+Additionally, Ruby requires the OpenSSL 1.0 development packages instead of 1.1.
+For a default installation use these packages:

-     sudo apt-get install -y runit-systemd
+     sudo apt-get install -y runit-systemd libssl1.0-dev

 ## 2. Ruby